 - 13.10 A notable aspect of Wirral's travel to work data is that a significantly higher proportion of residents commute by train than elsewhere in the North West region, supporting the notion that train travel in the Borough is a viable alternative to driving for some commuters.
 Correspondingly, commuting by car or van is lower than the regional average, though remains higher than England as a whole.
 However, it is evident that driving remains by far the most popular method of travelling to work, at 38%.
 Bus travel is low, with notably fewer users than at regional and national level.
-Commuting by walking and cycling are also low in relation to the North West and England as a whole.
-Figure 13.3 maps sustainable transport features in the Borough. - 13.11 The 2016/17 Wirral Annual Monitoring Report (AMR) records that 98% of gross housing completions in 2016/17 were within 400m of a high frequency public transport service.
+Commuting by walking and cycling are also low in relation to the North West and England as a whole. - 13.11 The 2016/17 Wirral Annual Monitoring Report (AMR) records that 98% of gross housing completions in 2016/17 were within 400m of a high frequency public transport service.

-ONS (2011), Census 2011: 'Method of Travel to Work 2011' (Table QS701EW)
+63 ONS (2011), Census 2011: 'Method of Travel to Work 2011' (Table QS701EW)